This page in Swedish

 Collaborations

-It is also important for external parties to understand what it entals to work together with Örebro University as a state governmental agency.
+It is also important for external parties to understand what it entails to work together with Örebro University as a state governmental agency.
 For example, that the principle of public records applies, even for research data.
-Therefore, it’s not possible for either the univeristy nor its collborators to promise full confidentiality for data created or collected within a research project, although certain conditions or requirements can be covered in agreements.
+Therefore, it’s not possible for either the university nor its collaborators to promise full confidentiality for data created or collected within a research project, although certain conditions or requirements can be covered in agreements.

 Agreements and permits

-Many research collaborations need to be governed by agreements, and this is also a requirement of certain funders.
-These needs to be put in place before a project begins.
-If personal data is to be used as research data in the collaboration, these require separate agreemnets or appendices.
-The most common forms of such agreements are joint responsibility for personal data (when doing research together) or data processing agreements (when someone is analysing something for someone else, for example).
-Help with templates and support with the agreements can be obtained from the Legal Office.
+Many collaborations need to be governed by agreements, and this is also a requirement of certain funders.
+Agreements need to be drawn up in good time before a project begins.
+If personal data is to be used as research data in the collaboration, this needs to be included in the agreement.
+The most common forms of regulation in research collaborations where personal data is included in the research data are an agreement on joint responsibility for personal data (when doing research together) or a data processing agreement (when someone is analysing something for someone else, for example).
+Help with templates and support with the agreements can be obtained by the Legal Office.

 The use of personal data in research might be more common that one might think.
-The Swedish National Data Services has released a useful source of information, the ”Handbook for data containing personal information” (under translation).
+The Swedish National Data Services has released a ”Handbook for data containing personal information” (under translation).

-According to the university's guideline on responsibility in research, necessary authorisation must be sought.
-Any permissions required must be documented in the University's case management system, Public360.
-This includes ethical approvals, authorisation for animal experiments, handling of chemicals or flammable substances, but also, for example, authorisation to use genetic resources from other parts of the world, etc. Assistance in registering some of these documents can be provided by the research administrators.
+According to the university's guideline on responsibility in research, authorisation must be sought when necessary in a research project.
+Any permissions required for research data to be acquired in a correct manner must be documented in the University's case management system, Public360.
+This includes, ethical approval, authorisation for animal experiments, handling of chemicals or flammable substances, but also, for example, authorisation to use genetic resources from other parts of the world, etc. Assistance in registering some of these documents can be provided by the research administrators.

 Swedish National Data Service handbook can be found here (mostly Swedish).